lucy3/gpt3_gender/README.md

 - query\_openai.py: for gathering GPT-3 generated stories
 - TODO: a spreadsheet of book titles and other information

 We cannot release the original books because they are copyrighted.
+Generated stories may also output [copyrighted content](https://bair.berkeley.edu/blog/2020/12/20/lmmem/).

 ## Text Processing